[Click on a marker on the map or from the list for information about the location.]

 It is illegal to carry a gun indoors and it is illegal to use or fire a gun anywhere in the NP.

 This is especially important in the visitors areas, the campgrounds, on the trails, and in the backcountry.
-You can only carry a gun and nothing else.
-In addition the NPS has now trained and instructed the park and backcountry rangers to treat all visitors as if they are carrying a gun.
-This applies to everyone unless it is clear the visitor does not have or is not carrying a gun.
+You can only openly carry a gun or concealed with the proper (state permit) and nothing else.
+You can not unholster, use or discharge the weapon anytime or anywhere in the NP.
+The NPS has trained and instructed the park and backcountry rangers to treat all visitors as if they are carrying a gun unless it is clear the visitor is not carrying a gun.

 Please use the contact link to send e-mail.